caicloud/aloe/README.md

 	"aaa",
 	"bbb"
 ]
 ```

-If a varibale is defined, it can be used in roundtrip with format %{name}.
+If a variables is defined, it can be used in round trip with format `%{name}`.

 ## Body validator

 Sometimes only format of an auto-generated value need be checked.

 Some special validators are predefined, e.g. `$regexp`